psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 Mathelwch, once again, completely out of ideas, turned to Branwen.
 Was there anything that would placate him?

-"There has never been a house big enough that he could enter", she said, "so make him a house he might fit in".
+"You know what they say of him,"said Branwen. "'No ship can carry him, no can could give him shelter.'
+There has never been a house big enough that he could enter", she said, "so make him a house he might fit in".

 And so the house was built.